Climate-based carrot planting guide for Brooks, Alberta

 Setbacks here usually come from practical decisions rather than from season length: planting later than ideal, uneven growth, poor moisture management, or harvesting outside the best eating window.

 In Brooks, carrots already have plenty of seasonal room when planted around May 15.
-Season length is often limited by late spring and an early-closing fall window, especially for warm-season crops.
 In practical terms, the best spots are usually south-facing walls, raised beds, sheltered backyards, and urban heat pockets.
 Cooler spots like open windy yards, low frost pockets, and exposed sites that lose heat quickly are more likely to stay cooler and be less forgiving.
 For carrots, warmer local sites usually help the crop get established earlier and grow a little more steadily.

 For a broader local overview, see the Brooks planting guide.
 You can also use the Growing Degree Day Planner to test planting dates and crop timing.